-In our system, we try to detect users’ activity in real-time.
+In our system, we try to detect users’ activities real-time.
 For activity detection, such parameter specification may face several challenges.
 First, it is hard to find the appropriated parameter values for personalized models that may be different for different users.
 Second, for a single user, user’s behavior patterns may change over time.
 Given a fixed parameter is not suitable to build the inference model.
-In other words, the most appropriating parameter values must be adjusted accordingly.
+In other words, the most appropriate parameter values must be adjusted accordingly.
 Hence, we try to achieve that the model has ability to automatically select parameter values based on individual users’ training data.
-Our inference activity model uses nonparametric statistic methodologies.
-Including the non-parametric Bayesian methods “Dirichlet process mixture model (DPMM)” and non-parametric lazy learning “k-nearest neighbor (KNN)” algorithm.
-The former can avoid declaring the number of activities and routines in a person’s daily life beforehand in parametric settings.
-The latter does not make any assumptions on the underlying data distribution.
+Our inference activity model uses nonparametric statistic methodologies, including the non-parametric Bayesian methods, “Dirichlet process mixture model (DPMM),” and non-parametric lazy learning, “k-nearest neighbor (KNN)” algorithm.
+The former can avoid declaring the number of activities and routines in a person’s daily life beforehand in parametric settings, whereas the latter does not make any assumptions on the underlying data distribution.

-Dirichlet Distribution
+Dirichlet Process